La Bicicleta: Background and conception

 Prior to collaborating on "La Bicicleta", Carlos Vives wanted to collaborate musically with Shakira for a long time.
-The song came about after Vives presented material for his upcoming album Vives to his record label Sony Music Latin, which was interesed in partnering him with Shakira.
-He also sent his work to Shakira, including the song which was titled "Vallenato Desesperado" at the time.
+The song came about after Vives presented material for his upcoming album Vives to his record label Sony Music Latin, which was interested in partnering him with Shakira.
+He also sent his work to Shakira, including a demo for "La Bicicleta" which was titled "Vallenato Desesperado" at the time.
 That was when Shakira had the first opportunity to listen to the song; she instantly liked it and accepted the offer of collaborating with Vives.
-Shakira added several lines to the song, which was produced by Andrés Castro, a long-time collaborator of Vives.
+Shakira added several lines to the song, which was co-produced by Andrés Castro, a long-time collaborator of Vives.
 She was the one who proposed that it be named "La Bicicleta" due to the numerous times the word was mentioned throughout.

 The track marks Shakira's first collaboration with a fellow Colombian singer.
 During an interview, Vives revealed, "I've always dreamt of writing, producing and recording a song with Shakira so that together we can show our Colombia to the world.
 She has taken our country's music to unimaginable heights, and finally being able to collaborate with her is a realization of this dream."
 Shakira also said that the song was representative of both artists.
-On 21 May 2016, she sat for a press release in Baranquilla, where she talked about the experience of collaborating with Vives on the song, which she described as a "tribute to Colombia in many ways".
+On 21 May 2016, she sat for a press release in Barranquilla, where she talked about the experience of collaborating with Vives on the song, which she described as a "tribute to Colombia in many ways".
 Shakira posted a snippet of "La Bicicleta" along with its cover art on 24 May 2016, revealing that the song will premiere on 27 May.
 The cover art for the song features a beach shot with a vintage look; Leila Cabo of Billboard compared it to an old vinyl cover.
 "La Bicicleta" was available for digital download on 27 May 2016.
 "La Bicicleta" was released globally to radio stations on 20 June.
 Part of its promotion was extensively done by both singers' social media accounts.
 The song was also included as the tenth song on Shakira's eleventh studio album El Dorado (2017).

 The final version of the song was written by Shakira, Vives and Andrés Castro with the same team of people handling its production along with musician Luis Fernando Ochoa.
 Afo Verde served as the executive producer, Dave Claus as the mixer and Adam Ayan was responsible for the audio mastering.
 The recording engineering was completed by Luis Barrera Jr., Carlos Hernandez Carbonell, Gustavo Celis and Andre Nascimben with the latter also handling Shakira's vocal recording.
 Olgui Chirino completed the additional vocal arrangement of the track.
 As for the instrumentation, the song features numerous instruments as part of its backing track: guitar by Ochoa, accordion by Christian Camilo Peña, caña de millo by Tato Marenco and caja and guacharaca both played by Alfredo Rosado.